rewritehackathon/predict-hers/README.md

 The variation of each gaseous hazard as a graph.
 SMS and Email notifications are sent as soon as the components cross the hazard levels.

+**chatbot**
+This automates the underwriting process that Marsh is currently doing manually. bot.html is the main executable file and index.js and style.css are supporting files.

 **How to run**
 Run on python3, Hackathon.py.
 It automatically runs another python script automaticEmail.py and Send_sms.py and Web.py